Summary of USC Rates in 2019

 These new USC rates and bands apply from January 1st 2019

-- The ceiling of the second USC rate band will be increased from €19,372 to €19,874 in order to ensure that the salary of a full-time worker on the minimum wage will remain outside the top rates of USC .
+- The ceiling of the second USC rate band was increased from €19,372 to €19,874 in order to ensure that the salary of a full-time worker on the minimum wage remains outside the top rates of USC .

 Summary of 2019 USC Rates